 Have a question?
 We are here to help. | TF: +1.888.242.4422 | Cell: +1.954.817.2500 | Email Us

-The polished avenues leading to the ocean beaches and Lake Worth are lined with towering Ficus hedges and Coconut Palms.
+The polished avenues leading to the pristine beaches and Lake Worth are lined with towering Ficus hedges and Coconut Palms.
 The main streets feature rows of the more stately Royal Palms.
 One can only glimpse the magnificent estates through the lush flowering landscapes and ornate gated driveways that meet the street.

 The Palm Beach of old is giving way to a new, less formal, more diverse and youthful society.
 You can still belong to the Society of the Four Arts and frequent the Palm Beach Symphony.
 Memberships to the elite Everglades Club, Sailfish Club, Bath and Tennis Club or Palm Beach Country Club are also still available.
 However, Clematis Street and City Place in West Palm Beach are just a bridge away.
 The Raymond Kravis Center for The Performing Arts offers dining, art and culture.
 International polo matches and equestrian events are a short drive westward to the Palm Beach Polo Club in Wellington.